 Students really can take college courses online for free.
-However, proving you finished a college class successfully is not free.
+However, proving you finished a college class successfully is usually not free.

 To demonstrate to an employer or other interested party that you passed the college course, you'll need to pay a fee to receive an optional completion certificate.